 Praise, recognition, exercises and a safe environment are some of the most important things that can help the crawling learning process.
 And then patience.
 The most important thing is not just when your baby learns to crawl – at least as important is the process of how your child is learning it.
 It is crucial that your child has a good learning experiences and has developed a healthy curiosity for future learnings.

-With the help of non-slip rubbers on the knees and on top of the toes, your child will find it easier to stand firm and easier to move forward if your child doesn't slide and slip all the time.
-When the child stands firm, it will quickly feel its own body, and become brave to explore the world.
+With the help of non-slip rubbers on the knees and on top of the toes, your child will find it easier to stand and easier to move forward when it doesn't slide and slip all the time.
+When the child stands firmly, it will quickly feel its own body, and become brave enough to explore the world even more.